 The same sculptor famous for creating Mount Rushmore, Gutzon Borglum, created Wars of America, Newark’s most epic statue.
 It features 42 people and two horses.

-Newark is soon to be the home of the first Grammy Museum Experience on the East Coast, opening October 2017.
+Newark is now the home to the first GRAMMY Museum Experience on the East Coast which opened October 2017.

 Newark is the home of the world’s largest vertical farm, Aerofarms in the Ironbound.